Retropex/custom-ocean.xyz-dashboard/README.md

 - **Default DeepSea Experience**: The dashboard launches in DeepSea mode on first run
 - **Ambient Audio**: Soft ocean sounds play in the DeepSea theme while the Bitcoin theme cycles through `bitcoin.mp3`, `bitcoin1.mp3` and `bitcoin2.mp3`.
 Playback position persists between page loads.
 Place the files in `static/audio/`.
 The Docker configuration mounts this directory automatically.
+  All front-end assets in `static/css`, `static/js`, `static/vendor`, `static/favicon`, and `templates`
+  are mapped as well, allowing live editing while the container is running.
 Hover the speaker icon to reveal a vertical volume slider.
 Tracks now crossfade seamlessly with a 2 second overlap and when switching themes.
   Add an optional `block.mp3` file in the same directory to play a short sound whenever a new block is found.